Religious Discrimination Attorneys

 - Refusing a schedule change to accommodate an employee’s Sabbath observance

-- Terminating an employee because she will not participate in prayer with the employer
+- Terminating an employee because she will not participate in prayer with

 How Sanford Heisler Sharp Protects Your Rights